Satellite Constellations

 • Honeybee Constellation (470–2500 nm with 5m Resolution)

-The Honeybee satellites are planned to be launched in 2026.
-The sensors on these satellites are equipped to provide hyperspectral imagery of 260 bands in the 470–2500 nm range at a 5-meter GSD.
+The Honeybee constellation, planned for future launch, will have expanded hyperspectral coverage from visible to shortwave infrared.
+The sensor will be equipped to provide hyperspectral imagery of ~250 bands total in the 470-2500 nm range at a GSD of 5 meters.

 Mission Characteristics